YTEP-0008: Release Schedule¶

 yt-usersfor minor releases and more broadly for major releases)

-- For “bugfix”-level releases, changes should be backported to the
+- For “bugfix”-level releases, changes should be backported to a dedicated branch.

 The release manager for minor releases will be Matthew Turk, as they will only